semaphoreci/semaphore/docs/docs/using-semaphore/optimization/insights.md

 ![CI performance graph](./img/perf-ci.jpg)

-Below the Continuous Integration graph you can select which branch to view.
+Below the Continuous Integration graph, you can select which branch to view.

 If you have [configured Continuous Deployment insights](#configure), you can also see data for the deployment branch.